JimFirst/naive-ui-snippets/README.md

 #### Through VS Code Extensions

 + From website: Go to Visual Studio Code [Marketplace](https://marketplace.visualstudio.com/vscode), and search 'Naive UI Snippets', then click the install button.
-+ From VS Code: click extensions sidebar, and search 'Naive UI Snippets', then click the install button.
++ From VS Code: click extensions sidebar, and search 'NaiveUISnippets', then click the install button.

 ### Special Instruction